-The results and financial position of all the Group entities (none of which has the currency of a hyperinflationary economy) that have a functional currency different from the presentation currency are translated into the presentation currency as follows:
+The results and financial position of all the group entities (none of which has the currency of a hyperinflationary economy) that have a functional currency different from the presentation currency are translated into the presentation currency as follows:

-- (i) Assets and liabilities are translated at the closing exchange rates at the date of the balance sheet; - (ii) Income and expenses are translated at average exchange rates (unless the average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case, income and expenses are translated using the exchange rates at the dates of the transactions); and - (iii) All resulting currency translation differences are recognised in the currency translation reserve.
+- (i) Assets and liabilities are translated at the closing rates at the date of the balance sheet; - (ii) Income and expenses are translated at average exchange rates (unless the average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated using the exchange rates at the dates of the transactions); and - (iii) All resulting exchange differences are taken to the currency translation reserve within equity.

-Fair value adjustments arising on the acquisition of foreign operations on or after 1 July 2005 are treated as assets and liabilities of the foreign operations and translated at the closing rates at the date of the balance sheet.
+Goodwill and fair value adjustments arising on the acquisition of foreign operations on or after 1 July 2005 are treated as assets and liabilities of the foreign operations and translated at the closing rates at the date of the balance sheet.
 For acquisitions prior to 1 July 2005, the exchange rates at the dates of acquisition are used.

-2.19 Segment reporting
+2.20 Segment reporting